Horbenkodev/hugo-blog/content/posts/why-start-the-software-project-with-consulting-rounds/index.md

 ---
+ceoTitle: Why start the software project with consulting rounds
 title: Why start the software project with consulting rounds
+breadcrumbs: Why start the software project with consulting rounds
+slug: why-start-the-software-project-with-consulting-rounds
+draft: false
-publishDate: '2019-11-22T00:00:00Z'
+publishDate: 2019-11-22T00:00:00.000Z
-authors: []
+image: Why-start-the-software-project-with-consulting-rounds.jpg
+og_image: Why-start-the-software-project-with-consulting-rounds.jpg
 description: There are many opinions about digital technology consulting.
 Some people think that consultants set crazy rates and at the same time do not bring any benefit.
 Some even had a negative experience working with IT consultants.
-image: Why-start-the-software-project-with-consulting-rounds.jpg
-og_image: Why-start-the-software-project-with-consulting-rounds.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - business
+industries: []
 ---
 There are many opinions about digital technology consulting.
 Some people think that consultants set crazy rates and at the same time do not bring any benefit.
 Some even had a negative experience working with IT consultants.